The top 5 360-degree surveying cameras for mobile mapping in 2021.

 Price: contact sales for a customized plan (data collection as a service)

-Cyclomedia is a data collection company which specializes in capturing data from the real world and translating that into insight.
-They use their own internal automotive fleet of 44 cars which are equipped with their own in-house roof cameras with which they capture data for their customers, mainly in the Netherlands, but internationally as well.
+Cyclomedia is a data collection company that specializes in capturing data from the real world and translating that into insight.
+They use their own internal automotive fleet of 44 cars, which are equipped with their own in-house roof cameras with which they capture data for their customers, mainly in the Netherlands, but internationally as well.

 The Pros: